arthurchoung/AmigaNarrator/README.md

 Then, use 'narrator' to convert phonetic text to PCM samples.

-The 'say.sh' script is for Linux, and will run 'translator', 'narrator', and then play the PCM samples with ALSA using 'aplay'.
+The 'say.sh' script is an example for Linux, and will run 'translator', 'narrator', and then play the PCM samples with ALSA using 'aplay'.

 ```
 $ sh say.sh "Hello world."
 ```

 The PCM samples are S8 (signed 8-bit) at 22200 Hz.

+Run the 'translator' and 'narrator' separately for more options, such as pitch, rate, and so forth.

 ## narrator.device